Vietnam at a Glance

 Driving in VietnamiStockphoto

 Scenes like these are common on the streets of Vietnam.

 Vietnam is a breathtaking country with loads to offer its visitors and inhabitants.
 It will probably not take you long to adjust to the balanced life of a Vietnamese resident.
 However, if you are planning on driving in Vietnam, you should be aware of several local driving habits, which may perhaps seem a bit erratic.

-The country has over 171,000 kilometers of roadways, most of which are in rather poor shape.
-This makes driving in Vietnam even more risky than the driving style prevalent among locals.
-The state of the roads varies by region: In the north many roads are inaccessible during the rainy season, as they usually collapse or overflow.
+The country has over 180,000 kilometers of roadways, most of which are in rather poor shape.
+This makes driving here even more risky than it is already made through the driving style prevalent among the locals.
+The state of the roads varies by region: in the north many roads are inaccessible during the rainy season, as they usually collapse or overflow.
 Highways are especially prevalent in southern Vietnam and traffic moves relatively swiftly.
 You should not have a problem getting to your destination.

 The highway system has only recently begun to be used more frequently and on a regular basis.
 Several toll booths have been installed over the past few years, on roads such as the Ho Chi Minh City-Trung Luong Expressway.
 Locals tend to avoid these roads if possible.
 The revenue from the toll roads is used to improve the generally poor condition of Vietnamese roads.

 When driving through Vietnam’s rural countryside, you should be aware that sharing the road with bicycles, farm animals, and machinery is not uncommon.